influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-chronograf-users.md

 ## Managing Chronograf users and roles

-Starting with Chronograf 1.4, Chronograf includes the ability to create usesrs using role-based access control.
+Starting with Chronograf 1.4, Chronograf includes the ability to create users using role-based access control.
 Chronograf now has four organization-bound user roles and one cross-organization SuperAdmin status.
-Within an organization, Chronograf users can be created and assigned roles, updated, and removed by administrators (with the `admin` role) or anyone with SuperAdmin status.
+Within an organization, Chronograf users can be created and assigned roles, updated, and removed by admins (with the `admin` role) or anyone with SuperAdmin status.

 ### Organization-bound users